Ivonnor1975/potential-enigma/README.md

   ## Contributing

-  H

   ## Tests

-  To run tests, run the following command: TEST
+  To run tests, run the following command:

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at ivonnor@GGMAIL.CON.
-You can find more of my work at [Generate password](https://github.com/Generate password)
+  If you have any questions about the repo, open an issue or contact me directly at ivonor@hotmail.com.
+You can find more of my work at [ivonnor1975](https://github.com/ivonnor1975)